Skip to main content

 Intermedia, Video Art, Performative Video

-Leila Sujir is an artist and professor emeritus at Concordia University in the Intermedia (Video, Performance, Electronic Arts) area.
+Leila Sujir is an artist and professor emerita at Concordia University in the Intermedia (Video, Performance, Electronic Arts) area.
 She is working on new video projections: one on the forests near Port Renfrew on the west coast of Canada that she has received a Canada Council for the Arts Concept to Realization grant (2022), for forest! documents.
 She is also continuing her focus on migration.

-Leila Sujir is the principal investigator of a SSHRC Connection grant, "Thinking Allowed" (2022).
+Leila Sujir is the principal investigator of a SSHRC Partnership Engage Grant, "Elastic Forest Spaces" (2024), and a SSHRC Connection grant, "Thinking Allowed" (2022).
 The "Thinking Allowed" project launched March 13, 2023 within the Sustainability Conference, continued June 12-16 at 4th Space Concordia and October 19-21, with 4th Space Concordia, the Montreal Botanical Garden, and the Montreal Science Centre for an IMAX screening Thursday, October 19 of the artists' projects Outer Worlds (with curator Janine Marchessault, York University)Previous SSHRC grants include a SSHRC Partnership Development Grant, Elastic 3D Spaces: Bodies and Belonging (2016-2019).

 From 2017 to 2022, she was chair of the Studio Arts Department, in the Faculty of Fine Arts.

 In 2005-2006, Sujir was a Distinguished Visiting Scholar at the University of Calgary, a one year research position as an artist in the Interactions Lab in the Department of Computer Science.
 Starting in 2011, she began working with Montreal-based Janro's Sandde 3D drawing tool, as the lead researcher on two grants investigating its potential as a performance, drawing, and sculptural tool (CINQ/Mitacs).
 She has been an artist in residence at the Bath School of Art, at Bath Spa University in the UK (2014-2015) where she developed a stereoscopic video projection for a building facade, Elastic City Spacey (January 2015).
-She was also an artist in residence at the Sydney College of the Arts at the University of Sydney, Australia (June 2013) where she presented at the International Society for Electronic Arts (ISEA), and was an artist in residence at the National Art School in Sydney, Australia (July 2012), as well as being an artist in residence at the Banff Centre (Fall 2013 and Winter 2014 and Summer 2023).
+She was also an artist in residence at the Sydney College of the Arts at the University of Sydney, Australia (June 2013) where she presented at the International Society for Electronic Arts (ISEA), and was an artist in residence at the National Art School in Sydney, Australia (July 2012), as well as being an artist in residence at the Banff Centre (Fall 2013|Winter 2014, and most recently, at the Leighton Studios in Summer 2023).

 Sujir’s video works have been shown in group shows at the Museum of Modern Art in New York and the Tate Gallery in Liverpool, U.K. as well as galleries and festivals all over the world.
 New Republics, a group exhibition out of the U.K. toured Canada and Australia 1999-2000 (in Australia to Perth Institute of Contemporary Arts; University of South Australia Art Museum, Adelaide; Canberra School of Art; Australian Centre for Contemporary Art, Melbourne; in Canada to Art Gallery of Alberta, Edmonton; and beginning in the U.K. at Canada House, London).
 A solo exhibition that has toured galleries in Canada, Luminous Stories, initiated by the Art Gallery of Peterborough, covering ten years of her video art production, toured to A Space, Beaverbrook Art Gallery, Southern Art Gallery and University of Lethbridge Art Gallery.